Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ![Image of LeNet AI Engine Graph](images/Lenet_graph.PNG)

-Note also defined in the AI Engine graph are the weights (`core<xx>lut.h`).
+Note: Also defined in the AI Engine graph are the weights (`core<xx>lut.h`).
 The weights are used in the matrix multiplication with the input matrix running in the AI Engine tiles.
 Whereas the input feature maps (IFMs) are streamed from the PL to the AI Engine, the weights are stored in the AI Engine tiles.

 </details>